CRIMINAL DEFENSE LAWYER & Criminal Attorney

 It’s also important to understand that there may be important rights that can be waived if not brought up on arraignment.
 You need an experienced criminal defense trial attorney to ensure that all of your rights are preserved with your defense being effectively presented.

-If you are looking for an experienced criminal defense trial attorney, please call my office.
+If you are looking for an experienced criminal defense trial lawyer, please call my office.
 I look forward to helping you.

 Do not be fooled by Attorney King’s pleasant demeanor.
 Thanks to his comprehensive knowledge of the law and careful attention to my criminal case, we got the best possible outcome and now I have my life back!